-The purpose of turning these ongoing projects over to the Domestic Operations Division was to centralize contacts with publishers in the United States for the benefit of geographic divisions such as the Asian or Far East Division which might for a particular purpose. want a book published on They would come to Tracy Barnes with a particular request.
+The purpose of turning these ongoing projects over to the Domestic Operations Division was to centralize contacts with publishers in the United States for the benefit of geographic divisions such as the Asian or Far East Division which might want a book published on Indonesia for a particular purpose.
+They would come to Tracy Barnes with a particular request.

-And I should say that the relationship with the Prederick A. Praeger Publishing Company had been in existence for quite a period of time and I think they were managed by Cord Myer International Division, if I'm not mistaken, or possibly the But what we received were ongoing operations.
-We were sent the case files for the Fredorick A. Praeger project, Guides project for the Co organization, which had been operating out of the Navional Press Building in Washington.
-We had a projec t in which I visited on one occasion called which we ran out of a Virginia office.
+And I should say that the relationship with the Frederick A. Braeger Publishing Company had been in existence for quite a period of time and I think they were managed by Cord Myer International Division, if I'm not mistaken, or possibly the CA staff.
+But what we received were ongoing operations.
+We were sent the case files for the Frederick A. Braeger project, for the Podor Guides project, for the Continental Press organization, which had been operating out of the Nagional Press Building in Washington. / We had a project in which I visited on one occasion called Which we ran out of a Leesburg, Virginia office.